michiof/AutoMarineSI/README.md

 The system is designed to intelligently integrate information from a given near-miss report with historical accident data.
 From this, AutoMarineSI strives to generate scenarios of potential future accidents.
 Furthermore, it offers suggestions for safety countermeasures based on the analysed near-miss report.

-Though initially conceived with maritime navigation at its core, the methodology and adaptability of AutoMarineSI make it a beneficial tool across a range of industries.
-Beyond maritime, it holds potential for application in domains such as aviation and railways.

 ## **Pre-Setup**